 A common set of rules that applies to all parties that have a track access contract with Network Rail.
 The Network Code is incorporated into, and therefore forms part of, each such bilateral contract.
-Please see further at Section 2.3.3.

 Network Rail (Company) Standards

 'Network Rail Standards' is the generic term for the documents that specify requirements and provide guidance directed towards securing the safe and efficient operation of the rail infrastructure.
 They support the overall company assurance system by specifying how Network Rail controls its principal health and safety risks, and how the organisation complies with Technical Specifications for Interoperability (TSIs), domestic legislation, and Railway Group Standards.